Maxx57/simpsonstv/README.md

 - `python3-evdev` - Touchscreen input handling

 See **Step 5** in the complete setup guide below for detailed installation instructions.

+_TL;DR for the impatient ones who scrolled down here first: copy that command, run it, and pretend you read everything.
+We won't tell. 🤫_

 ---